 The Governance Committee is comprised of Messrs.
 Feldberg (Chairman), Bernikow and Wolfe and Mses.
 Gosden Robinson and Lee.
-Each of these directors served as a member of the Governance Committee during all of 2006, other than Ms. Lee who was elected a member of the Governance Committee in June 2006, and each of these directors remained a member of the Governance Committee as of the April 17, 2007 Record Date.
+Each of these directors served as a member of the Governance Committee during all of 2007, and remained a member of the Governance Committee as of the April 17, 2008 Record Date.
+As noted previously, Ms. Gosden Robinson has indicated that, due to the demands of her full-time position as Chairman of RLM, she will not stand for re-election at the 2008 Annual Meeting.